LGV/HGV cat C & CE training & Testing

 In order to be able to take the practical training and test for your LGV Category C (HGV class 2) licence you must first complete the following elements:

 On completion of these elements you are able to start your practical LGV Category C (HGV class 2) training with test, known as Module 3.
-Our training vehicle for this category is a MAN LE 12.220 with a manual 8 speed 'knock over' gearbox
+Our newly acquired category C training vehicle is a Renault Midlum with an automatic gearbox.

 If you are looking to drive commercially and for a living you will also be required to take and pass the Drivers CPC initial qualification tests which consist of the following: